Canopy Group

 The Canopy Group is an American investment and property management firm founded by Ray Noorda in 1995 through the Noorda Family Trust.
 It is headquartered in Lindon, Utah.
-At various times it has consisted of, or been known as, Canopy Technologies, Canopy Properties, and Canopy Ventures.
+The company has consisted of, or been known as, Canopy Technologies, Canopy Properties, and Canopy Ventures.

 The Canopy Group served as the parent company of various start-up technology companies.
-It was one of the first venture capital firms in the Utah area and, investing in over a hundred such companies, became a pioneer in the Utah high-technology space.
-One of the most well-known companies it invested in was The SCO Group.
+It was one of the first venture capital firms in the Utah area and became a pioneer in the Utah high-technology space after investing in over a hundred such companies.
+One company that it invested in was The SCO Group.
 Canopy divested itself of SCO in 2005 with the settlement of the Yarro case.

 In 2011, Canopy's technology venture arm was purchased by Signal Peak Ventures.
 Today, Canopy provides real estate and rental space to high-tech companies.

 History

 Background

 As its chief executive during the 1980s and early 1990s, Ray Noorda had taken the software company Novell to a dominant position in the network operating system space and in so doing became a personal computer industry pioneer.
 As a result, Noorda had a reported worth in the hundreds of millions of dollars.

 The origins of the Canopy Group date to 1992, when Noorda created NFT Ventures as an arm of the Noorda Family Trust.
 NFT Ventures invested in a number of firms and helped to guide them.
 Through NFT Ventures and other means, Noorda had invested in several dozen start-up firms overall by 1995.
 In part, Noorda was interested in the venture capital business as a way to increase the funds that he could donate to Noorda Family Trust charities, but he was also interested in making his home state of Utah a place where entrepreneurs could thrive.